 As pointed out above, all residential staff members have responsibilities for the pastoral care of students at Brockwood.
-A thorough pastoral and boarding induction, overseen by the School Management Committee, the Head of Boarding and the Pastoral Coordinators, happens for new staff members at the beginning and throughout their first year at the school.
-Pastoral Coordinators, Student Advisers and Floor People have specific roles and responsibilities that will be outlined below.
+A thorough pastoral and boarding induction, overseen by the School Management Committee, the Head of Boarding and the Pastoral Coordinator, happens for new staff members at the beginning and throughout their first year at the school.
+Pastoral Coordinator, Head of Boarding, Student Advisers and Floor People have specific roles and responsibilities that will be outlined below.